sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 ### Loading raw data into R
-Using the `download.file()` command in R, the zipfile containing the raw data was downloaded and directly saved in the appropriate directory (working directory).
+Using `download.file()`, the zipfile containing the raw data was downloaded and directly saved in the appropriate directory (working directory).
 The following link was used to download the zipfile:
 "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"

-Using the `unzip()` command in R, the zipfile was unzipped and its contents were directly saved in the appropriate directory (working directory)
+Using `unzip()`, the zipfile was unzipped and its contents were directly saved in the appropriate directory (working directory)

 ### Merging of raw data files
 **1. Reading in the data**

-Using the `read.table()` command, the relevant files were read into R. The table below lists the original file name, the R object name that each was assigned to upon reading it into R, as well as the number of observations and variables each contains.
+Using `read.table()`, the relevant files were read into R. The table below lists the original file name, the R object name that each was assigned to upon reading it into R, as well as the number of observations and variables each contains.

 | File name           | R Object Name   | No. Observations | No. Variables |
 | ------------------- | --------------- | ---------------- | ------------- |